alexandrainst/processing_websockets/README.md

 ### How to instantiate the WebsocketServer in your own class instead of the PApplet

+Note the extra second argument in the constructor.
+That's the Object that will implement all the webSocketXXX() methods.
+Without that second argument it is assumed that the PApplet will implement such methods.

 ```
 public class CaptainSocket {
   WebsocketServer ws;